Copenhagen as a Biking City

 Getting lost on bicycle adventures is the perfect way to discover new areas and experience urban life as a local.
 On two wheels, you can explore all over the city in an afternoon.

 Video: How to Bike in Copenhagen

 DIS strongly encourages you to wear a helmet while biking.
+Helmets can be purchased at bike shops, as well as larger supermarkets like Føtex and Kvickly.
 Not sure what size helmet you need?
 Using a tape measure, wrap it about one inch above your eyebrows, then match those measurements with the sizes below: